ceofit/Sample/README.md

 # Sample
-My Sample githut project for study git. first edit of git project readme file.
+My Sample githut project for study git.
+This is the first edit of git project readme file.